boazsegev/iodine/README.md

 Hence, a total rewrite that centers around keeping things DRY and better organized.
 Also, this will leverage the new Connection object model to place it at center stage.

-Since I have other projects and this is a hobby thing, this will take time.
 ---

 #### Change log v.0.6.0 (this branch)